 Management of groundwater discharge along spring lines or during excavation is also relevant.
 In some cases increased recharge, from a soakaway system for example, or disruption of a small aquifer due to construction, may lead to a rise in groundwater levels which could impact adjacent infrastructure.

-ESI provides a tiered approach to Groundwater Flood Risk Assessment ensuring the best value option is available for all sites:
+ESI, now part of Stantec, provides a tiered approach to Groundwater Flood Risk Assessment ensuring the best value option is available for all sites:

 In complex situations, a site visit and more advanced modelling work are offered to allow for a more definitive statement on flood risk at the site.